Noticed this week that a new version of Ontrack EasyRecovery is available. As I have looked at this software in the past I decided to check it out.

 I suppose it’s to make it easier to find files, although I prefer to scan for all files and have the ability to filter at a later stage.
 If you set the scan to photo’s and decide you need to recover some documents too, you need to rescan the drive.

-When going from specifications and price of the software only, I’d still say you’d go for ReclaiMe instead (when comparing to the Standard version).
+When going from specifications and price of the software only, I’d say you’d be better of with something like UFS Explorer.